MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Remove-AzureAclConfig.md

 ```

 ## DESCRIPTION
-The **Remove-AzureAclConfig** cmdlet removes an access control list (ACL) configuration object from an azure_2 virtual machine configuration.
+The **Remove-AzureAclConfig** cmdlet removes an access control list (ACL) configuration object from an Azure virtual machine configuration.

 ## EXAMPLES